 Can we do better?

 As a neighborhood where Korean and Latino immigrants intersect, can we exercise enough self-discipline to prevent our streets from becoming evidence for someone else’s narrative?
-Can we care for our shared spaces in a way that refuses to hand political operatives an easy photograph?
+Can we care for our shared spaces in a way that refuses to hand racists an easy photograph?

 Comments